 Well-Bet Horses Deliver in the Pegasus

 Though looking for long shots can be exciting, the Pegasus has historically not been the place to look for long shots on top.
-In its first six runnings, the winner has always been either the favorite or the second betting choice.
-The longest-priced winner among the first six was Mucho Gusto in 2020; he was the second betting choice and paid $8.60 to win.
+In its first eight runnings, seven of the winners has always been either the favorite or the second betting choice.
+The only true long shot winner was Art Collector, who paid his backers $33.00 to win in 2023.
+Even though he was a long shot, however, he had long been a fixture in top-level company.

 This does not mean it is useless to look for long shots.
 If you plan to play exactas, trifectas, or superfectas, there are often long shots who find it into those intra-race exotic wagers.